Supporting Documents for the Application

 Potential Prompts for the Personal Statement

-Here are some potential prompts that you might choose from to craft your personal statement to give the admissions committee a sense of who you are and where you’re headed.
+We suggest responding to the following prompts to craft your personal statement, giving the admissions committee a sense of who you are and where you’re headed.

 - Some students have a background, identity, interest, or talent that is so meaningful they believe their application would be incomplete without it.
 If this sounds like you, then please share your story.